matt-nolan11/EGR557-Spring-2022.github.io/assignment-1-research-question.md

 <u>Topic Fit: (Shubang)</u> The research question requires foldable
 robotics techniques as a vital element as the material to be used, and the kinematics to be created are both based on foldable robotics techniques.
-The dynamics, optimisation of material, kinematics and other crucial roles and steps, constraints like the same piece of hardware with or without minimal changes to itself should be able to have a different motion at the end effector that are essential in making the
+The dynamics, optimization of material, kinematics and other crucial roles and steps, constraints like the same piece of hardware with or without minimal changes to itself should be able to have a different motion at the end effector that are essential in making the